Sex Ed (film): Plot

 Ed admits to JT that he is a virgin, which JT previously knew but chose not to call Ed out on.
 Ed returns to work at the bagel shop, but then with Sydney's help decides to make a grand gesture to win Pilar back.
 He plays the oboe for her, despite not being very good at it.
 Ed and Pilar make up and go on a second date.
-Pilar decides to visit her favorite club, but Ed is not allowed in by the bouncer (Lamorne Morris).
-Pilar tells him she will be right back, but the bouncer says she will not.
+Pilar decides to visit her favorite club, but Ed is not allowed in by the bouncer.
+Pilar tells him that she will be right back, but the bouncer says she will not.
 Hector, in line for the club, confronts Ed, and Ed punches Hector, resulting in the police arresting Ed again.
 Motivated by his anger, Ed forces his way into Reverend Hamilton's support group with his class, insisting the importance of sex education, which the children support.
-Ed admits he is a virgin in front of everyone.
+Ed admits that he is a virgin in front of everyone.
 For his demonstration, Reverend Hamilton is impressed and decides to allow the class.

-Pilar shows up at Ed's apartment and tells him she wants to be his first sexual partner, but wanting to wait until after hanging out in the bar downstairs, Ed turns her down.
+Pilar shows up at Ed's apartment and tells him that she wants to be his first sexual partner, but wanting to wait until after hanging out in the bar downstairs, Ed turns her down.
 She leaves angrily, but passes JT in her underwear, impressing him.
-Ed is upset that he still has not had sex, but Sydney tells him he is a man now because he is in control of his life, and it has nothing to do with his virginity.
+Ed is upset that he still has not had sex, but Sydney tells him that he is a man now because he is in control of his life, and it has nothing to do with his virginity.
 A year later, Ed is shown to have one of the most popular classes at the school, and the respect of his students.